matrix-org/matrix-viewer/README.md

 <a href="https://matrix.to/#/#matrix-public-archive:matrix.org"><img src="https://img.shields.io/matrix/matrix-public-archive:matrix.org.svg?label=%23matrix-public-archive%3Amatrix.org&logo=matrix&server_fqdn=matrix.org" alt="Join the community and get support at #matrix-public-archive:matrix.org" /></a>

-**NB: This project is very much a work-in-progress (WIP)!** Undocumented config/secrets, using a draft branch of Hydrogen, etc.

 In the vein of [feature parity with Gitter](https://github.com/vector-im/roadmap/issues/26), the goal is to make a public archive site for `world_readable` Matrix rooms like Gitter's archives